Kingdom of Illyria: History

+Until 1813, the territory was part of the French Illyrian Provinces.
+In August of that year, Austria joined the War of the Sixth Coalition against France.
+Austrian forces, commanded by Feldzeugmeister Christoph von Lattermann invaded Illyrian Provinces.
+In September (1813), Lattermann was appointed provisional civil and military governor of Illyria (Illyrien), a newly reconquered Austrian territory that was yet to be organized as a regular crown land.

-The Kingdom of Illyria was formed to counter the territorial pretenses of the Kingdom of Hungary and the influences of the Russian Empire, but it lost on its significance with the Hungarian annexation of Civil Croatia and Rijeka.
+The Kingdom of Illyria was finally formed in 1816 to counter the territorial pretenses of the Kingdom of Hungary and the influences of the Russian Empire, but it lost on its significance with the Hungarian annexation of Civil Croatia and Rijeka.
 The legal and administrative reforms made by the former French authorities deeply transformed the administrative structures of these territories, so the Austrian Imperial authorities thought it better to group most of them as a separate administrative entity, enabling a slow incorporation into the Austrian legal, judicial and administrative system.

 After the collapse of Napoleon's France, the Austrian monarchs gained full power over the territory of the former French Illyrian provinces.
 The idea of the creation of the Illyrian Kingdom developed for foreign and domestic reasons.
 Foreign policy causes include an attempt to halt the spread of Italian and Russian influence, while domestic policy seeks to maintain some French reforms, retain Hungarian influence and the need for the Habsburg court to replace the postwar interim military administration as soon as possible.